blocknetdx/api-docs/source/includes/_hydra.md

-Similar to the [AVAX C chain example](/#avax-c-chain-example) above, access to the *health* space of the AVAX node requires augmentation of the URI.
-However, instead of augmenting the URI with `/ext/bc/C/rpc` to access the AVAX C chain EVM, `ext/health` must be appended to the URI to access the *health* space.
+Similar to the [AVAX C chain example](/#avax-c-chain-example) above, access to the *health* space of the AVAX node requires augmentation of the URL.
+However, instead of augmenting the URL with `/ext/bc/C/rpc` to access the AVAX C chain EVM, `ext/health` must be appended to the URL to access the *health* space.
 Also, as per the [AVAX API](https://docs.avax.network/apis/avalanchego/apis/issuing-api-calls/), no parameters are passed when calling the `health.health` method.
 The final `curl` command looks like this ---->